s4dhulabs/LFWFBD/Cases/LFCS-1.md

 ## Complexities and Misconceptions<a name="item2"></a>
 _[Section in progress]_

 Although it is relatively easy to find real word vulnerabilities in this studied case, the main problem remains the misunderstanding about how to handle this situation and the solution.

+### Case analysis<a name="cveexamples"></a>

-Let's take, for example these two CVE IDs below:
+Let's take, for example these three CVE IDs below:

 | **ID** | **Software**  |
 | :-----: | :-----: |